julien-poivret/SSH_basic/README.md

 ```
 and note the ssh server ip for wlan0... that your ip server

-* on your client side:
+* On your client side:
 ```
 $ sudo ssh-copy-id -i ~/.ssh/id_rsa username@ipserver
 ```
 of couse replace your username and ipserver with your local server session characteristic...

-* then now you can simply login remotely on server with:
+* Then now you can simply login remotely on server with:
 ```
 $ ssh username@ipserver
 ```
 no password are needed anymore for login via ssh from client

-* if everything work well
+* If everything work well
 on **(server side !) you can now go in:
 ```
 $ sudo vim /etc/ssh/sshd_config